Gísli Marteinn Baldursson: Political career

 Gísli Marteinn was a city representative for the Independence Party in the Reykjavík City Council from 2005 to 2013.
-He was previously a debuty representative from 2003 to 2005.
-He left politics in 2013 an returned to television.
+He was previously a deputy representative from 2003 to 2005.
+He left politics in 2013 and returned to television.

+In popular culture

+Gísli is referenced briefly in the lyrics of "Róa", a song by the electronic duo Væb, which represented Iceland in the 2025 Eurovision Song Contest.